mozilla/fxrecord/README.md

 # fxrecord

-`fxrecord` is a tool for capturing and analyzing recordings of Firefox desktop startup.
+`fxrecord` is a tool for capturing and analyzing video recordings of Firefox desktop startup.
 It consists of two parts: `fxrecorder`, which records the output of the reference hardware and does analysis, and `fxrunner`, which instruments Firefox on the reference hardware.